Vincent384/React-Javascript2/README.md

 E-Commerce Web Application with React

-Welcome to mine E-Commerce web application project built with React!
+Welcome to my E-Commerce web application project built with React!
 This application allows users to browse through products, add them to the shopping cart, and complete a fictional purchase transaction.

 Features